 Prostate cancer is the most prevalent cancer in Canada, excluding non-melanoma skin cancers.
-It constitutes up to 21% of newly diagnosed cancer cases annually and it is the third highest cause of cancer mortality in men.A diagnosis of cancer generates many questions and concerns which are often unique for each patient.
-To address their questions, patients commonly turn to the internet as one source of health information to make informed decisions about their healthcare.
-Accessing health information online is becoming increasingly popular.
-Statistics Canada reports that 70% of Canadians search medical or health-related information on the internet.
-With the increase in the use of the internet for health information, it is not surprising that urology patients also use the internet as a source of information for their health.
+It constitutes up to 21% of newly diagnosed cancer cases annually and it is the third highest cause of cancer mortality in men.
+A diagnosis of cancer generates many questions and concerns that are often unique for each patient.2 To address their questions, patients commonly turn to the internet as one source of health information to make informed decisions about their healthcare.3 Accessing health information online is becoming increasingly popular.4 Statistics Canada reports that 70% of Canadians search medical or health-related information on the internet.5 With the increase in the use of the internet for health information, it is not surprising that urology patients also use the internet as a source of information for their health.^{6,7}

-Unlike peer reviewed medical resources, the reliability and quality of healthcare information found on the internet is variable.
-There is little, if any, regulation of the quality of the content being published online.
-There is no single standardized and validated tool tailored for appraising Internet-based health related information and while some "stamps of approval" have been used, none of these are in routine use.
-As a result it is up to the patient or the health care provider to make judgments with respect to the quality of a website.
-Prior studies have shown that the evaluation of several key features can help distinguish websites that may be of "higher quality or reliability".
-9-11 These features can include declaration of website ownership, attribution (including clear authorship and citations), and a lack of commercial interest and sponsorship.10-12 With respect to attribution, more accurate information is often present in websites that contain references and citations compared to those that do not.
-Examining commercial interests is important as websites may show a bias to support treatment with financial implications for their sponsors as distinguished from evidence-based data.
-For example, a study examining online information on proton therapy for prostate cancer showed a preferential bias of commercial websites to only discuss the benefits of proton- based treatments, with an apparent shift to marketing rather than patient education In addition to key features that may help to distinguish the quality of websites, the readability of websites is critical for patient understanding.
-The American Medical Association (AMA) and National Institutes of Health (NIH) both recommend that patient materials be written at a Grade Six reading level.
-Despite this recommendation, many online patient education resources are written at a grade level far higher than Grade Six.
+Unlike peer-reviewed medical resources, the reliability and quality of healthcare information found on the internet is variable.
+There is little, if any, regulation of the quality of the content being published online.8 There is no single standardized and validated tool tailored for appraising internetbased health-related information and while some "stamps of approval" have been used, none of these are in routine use.9 As a result, it is up to the patient or the healthcare provider to make judgments with respect to the quality of a website.
+Prior studies have shown that the evaluation of several key features can help distinguish websites that may be of "higher quality or reliability."9-11 These features can include declaration of website ownership, attribution (including clear authorship and citations), and a lack of commercial interest and sponsorship.
+10-12 With respect to attribution, more accurate information is often present in websites that contain references and citations compared to those that do not.13 Examining commercial interests is important, as websites may show a bias to support treatment with financial implications for their sponsors as distinguished from evidence-based data.
+For example, a study examining online information on proton therapy for prostate cancer showed a preferential bias of commercial websites to only discuss the benefits of proton-based treatments, with an apparent shift to marketing rather than patient education.14 mend that patient materials be written at a grade six reading level.
+15,16 Despite this recommendation, many online patient education resources are written at a grade level far higher than grade six.
+17